Chakali Ilamma: Early and personal life

-Chityala Ilamma was born in 1895 as the fourth child of Oruganti Mallamma and Sailu in Krishnapuram of Warangal district, of present-day Telangana, India.
+Chityala Ilamma was born in 1895 September 25th as the fourth child of Oruganti Mallamma and Sailu in Kistapuram of Warangal district, of present-day Telangana, India.
 She belongs to Rajaka caste.

 Ilamma was married to Chityala Narasimah at the age of 11.
 The couple had four sons and a daughter.

 Career

 Ilamma took the red flag against the anarchy of Deshmukh and Razakar in Visnur between 1940 and 1944.

 She joined the Andhra Mahasabha as well as the Communist Party of India.
 She worked actively against the Nizam government and her house was the center for activities conducted against the feudal land lords who collaborated with the Nizam.

 Death

 Ilamma died on 10 September 1985 at Palakurthi due to illness.